microsoft/vscode-service-fabric-reliable-services/README.md

 ## Extension Settings

-#### Windows Only

-If you are using VS Code on Windows, a bash shell must be installed.
-Bash on Ubuntu (On Windows) can be installed by following these [instructions](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).

 ## Quickstart

 #### Setup (Debug)

-1. Open a bash shell and navigate to the directory where the extension folder is stored.
+1. Open a bash shell or command prompt and navigate to the directory where the extension folder is stored.
 2. Run the command **npm install** inside the extension folder.
 3. Open the VS Code application.
 5. Click on File -> Open Folder and select the folder of the extension.